jbyrneie/mobx-react-demo/README.md

 # A demo App written in React/Mobx/Material UI
 This repo is a simple App written in React, Mobx and Material UI.
+The App is also a PWA (Progressive Web App) which means it can be deployed as a standalone Mobile App and behave as a native App on a Mobile device.

 A few things to note
 - there is very little CSS in the App